Ladbrokes looks at why, despite being the bookies' favourites, Chelsea might not actually be the smart pick to win the Conference League this season.

 They still have by far the strongest squad in the competition, with regulars including Cole Palmer starting to feature more in the latter stages.

-A trophy is there for the taking, but their potential opponents from now represent a huge step up in quality.
+A trophy is there for the taking, but their opponents now represent a huge step up in quality.

 How can I watch the Conference League?